This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

-Scuba diving South West Rocks is amazing and quite a unique experience for those who only have an Open Water Certification.
-It’s without a doubt one of my favourite scuba diving sites in Australia.
+Scuba diving South West Rocks is an incredible and unique experience – especially for those with just an Open Water certification.
+It’s without a doubt one of my favourite dive sites in Australia.

 South West Rocks - Fish Rock Cave Dive - Entry

-We always camp at Smoky Cape campground, not far from the lighthouse.
+We usually camp at Smoky Cape Campground, not far from the lighthouse.

-If you don’t want to camp, there are many accommodation options available in town (click here to view*).
-My father stayed at the lighthouse, at the comfy Smoky Cape Retreat* and loved it.
+If camping isn’t your thing, there are plenty of options in town.
+My father stayed at Smoky Cape Retreat near the lighthouse and loved it.

 Where is South West Rocks?

-South West Rocks is in New South Wales, on Australia‘s East Coast, almost halfway between Brisbane and Sydney.
+South West Rocks is on the New South Wales coast, almost halfway between Brisbane and Sydney.

-You can also find excellent dives with Grey Nurse Sharks at Wolf Rock (Rainbow Beach)Julians Rock (Byron Bay) and Broughton Island (Port Stephens).
+And if you’re chasing Grey Nurse Sharks elsewhere, you’ll also find excellent dives at Wolf Rock (Rainbow Beach)Julians Rock (Byron Bay) and Broughton Island (Port Stephens).

 Eloise